idealius/wordmancy/README.md

 # 🔮 Wordmancy

 **Wordmancy** is a magical, mystical tool that conjures random English words at random intervals or on-demand.
-It's great for writing prompts, creativity warmups, vocabulary enrichment, or just a little linguistic chaos.
+It's great for inspiration.

 There are two main components:
 - `randomwords.py`: Displays randomly selected English words, interactively or by argument.